Share This Article

-If you’re anything like myself, you have to admit a bit of skepticism about some of these creatures, but maybe that’s just how you feel until you see one for yourself.
+If you’re anything like myself, you have to admit a bit of skepticism about some of these creatures, but maybe that’s only how you feel until you see one for yourself.

 Loveland Frog Men

 In 1955, a man was traveling through Loveland, Ohio, when he saw three mysterious creatures.
 Of course, the story has many versions, so he either saw them near Branch Hill OR over/under a bridge on the Little Miami River.

 A young couple was out playing Pokemon GO when they claimed to see a giant frog-like creature that “stood on two legs and walked towards them“.

 Gotta catch’em all, right?

 You may have been hot on the trail of one of Ohio’s most legendary cryptids, the Grassman.
 Often referred to as the Eastern Bigfoot, the Grassman is reportedly a 7-foot tall, 300-pound hominid.

-According to famed cryptozoologist, Loren Coleman, the Ohio Grassmen have a more human-like appearance and are more human-looking and are shorter than the classic “Bigfoot”.
+According to famed cryptozoologist Loren Coleman, the Ohio Grassmen have a more human-like appearance and are more human-looking and are shorter than the classic “Bigfoot”.

 After the first sighting of a winged-creature in 1966, an Ohio copy editor dubbed the mystery creature the “Mothman”.
-Although typically associated with Point Pleasent, West Virginia, the Mothman was also active across the Ohio River in Gallipolis.
+Although typically associated with Point Pleasant, West Virginia, the Mothman was also active across the Ohio River in Gallipolis.

-Hundreds of Mothman sightings were reported in Ohio in the 1960s, but the mystery goes back centuries to the native Wyandot people that inhabited the Ohio River Valley.
+Hundreds of Mothman sightings were reported in Ohio in the 1960s, but the mystery actually goes back centuries to the native Wyandot people who inhabited the Ohio River Valley.
 According to author Mark A. Hall, the Wyandots were plagued by giant, flying, bird-like creatures who would blend into the clouds and fog, destroying crops and plucking children from villages.

 Yet another Bigfoot-type creature lurks in Ohio, this time near Minerva.
 The Minerva Monster was first spotted by the Cayton family in the late 1970s when they followed the sound of their barking dogs to a pit on their property where they disposed of trash.

 The creature returned to the family’s property so often that it was witnessed by several other friends and family members and even investigated by the sheriff.

 Although sightings continued in nearby counties, none were as detailed as the Cayton families, whose stories remained unchanged for decades.